candy-kingdom/mints/README.md

 if __name__ == '__main__':
     cli()
 ```

-Could be called from the command line as follows:
 ```
 $ python test.py --some 1
 1
 ```

-Note: unlike with flags, it's not possible to _not_ specify the option by default.
+Note: it's not possible to _not_ specify the option by default, as it was for flags.
 ```
 $ python test.py --some
 usage: entry [-h] --some SOME
 entry: error: the following arguments are required: --some
 ```

-But it's possible to specify the default value for `Opt`:
+You still could provide a default value:
 ```py
 # test.py